istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 Calico and Cilium, as well as platforms like OpenShift, with solid results.
 We are extremely excited that we are able to move Istio ambient forward to run everywhere with this innovative in-Pod traffic redirection approach between ztunnel and users’ application pods.
-With this top technical hurdle to ambient beta resolved, we can't wait to work with the rest of the Istio community to get ambient to beta soon!
-To learn more about ambient’s beta progress, join us in the #ambient and #ambient-dev channel in Istio’s [slack](https://slack.istio.io), or attend the [weekly ambient contributor meeting](https://github.com/istio/community/blob/master/WORKING-GROUPS.md#working-group-meetings) on Wednesdays, or check out the ambient mesh beta [project board](https://github.com/orgs/istio/projects/9/views/3?filterQuery=beta) and help us fix something!
+With this top technical hurdle to ambient beta resolved, we can't wait to work with the rest of the Istio community to get ambient mesh to beta soon!
+To learn more about ambient mesh’s beta progress, join us in the #ambient and #ambient-dev channel in Istio’s [slack](https://slack.istio.io), or attend the [weekly ambient contributor meeting](https://github.com/istio/community/blob/master/WORKING-GROUPS.md#working-group-meetings) on Wednesdays, or check out the ambient mesh beta [project board](https://github.com/orgs/istio/projects/9/views/3?filterQuery=beta) and help us fix something!